LCC27 Gas Bottle: New Gas Bottle Connection vs POL Gas Fitting

 Gas Regulator Gas Pressure

 A gas regulator controls the regulator gas pressure at which the LPG is delivered from the gas bottle.
-BBQ gas regulators typically come equipped with an attached gas hose.

 The gas regulator screws directly into the gas bottle whilst the gas hose is attached to the BBQ.

-The gas line pigtail or regulator has a POL gas fitting that screws into the large female threaded opening on the side of the valve.
-A POL fitting is unique in that it has a left-handed or reverse thread.
+A POL gas fitting is unique in that it has a left-handed or reverse thread.
 So, to tighten a POL gas fitting, you turn the connector anti-clockwise.

 You should always do a soapy water leak test after every POL fitting reconnection.

-The POL gas fitting (POL fitting) was originally designed as a metal to metal compression seal.
-However, some connectors are now manufactured POL fittings with rubber O-rings to further improve the seal.
+The POL gas fitting was originally designed as a metal-to-metal compression seal.

 The downside is that these can become damaged or deteriorate over time so they should be checked regularly.